Section

 std::basic_string

-The class template basic_string stores and manipulates sequences of character-like objects, which are non-array objects of TrivialType and StandardLayoutType.
-The class is dependent neither on the character type nor on the nature of operations on that type.
-The definitions of the operations are supplied via the Traits template parameter - a specialization of std::char_traits or a compatible traits class.
+The class template std::basic_string stores and manipulates sequences of character-like objects, which are non-array objects of TrivialType and StandardLayoutType.
+Character operations are supplied by the Traits parameter, typically a specialization of std::char_traits.

 # Declarations